isomerpages/moe-stpatricks/pages/CCA.md

  <img src="/images/2022_Migration/legion%20of%20mary.jpg" style="width:250px; height:180px"/> Legion of Mary  | <img src="/images/2022_Migration/Library.jpg" style="width:250px; height:180px"/> Library | <img src="/images/2022_Migration/media%20and%20design.jpg" style="width:250px; height:180px"/> Media Club |

 ---will delete the above version if st. patricks is ok with the updated version below---
 note: unable to remove the extra line as it is in table format.

+**updated**

 ##  **Uniformed Groups**